Tributes

 A collection of 36 Shaker spirituals, released by Sampler Records in 1992, representing all of the 18 major Shaker communities, performed by Roger Hall, Mitzie Collins and other soloists, and The Sampler Chorus.
 It is titled after the popular Shaker humility song from South Union, Kentucky.

 There is also an accompanying songbook compiled by Roger Hall with all the music from the CD, plus music notes, a list of titles from the Shaker Song Series, and a bibliography.
-Included is the earliest known Shaker song with complete words and music, "In Yonder Valley" (1787).
+Included is the earliest known Shaker song with complete words and music from 1787.

 These are the titles and Shaker communities with dates included: